-This course will describe the physics and chemistry of the earth's climate system.
+This course will describe the physics and some chemistry of the earth's climate system.
 It will also focus on factors that perturb the earth's climate and the range of responses of the Earth's climate system.
-Long, medium and short term climate variability and methodologies employed to study the Earth's paleo- and modern climate will be described.
+Long, medium and short term climate variability and methodologies employed to study the Earth's paleo- and modern climate will be described and discussed.
 An ongoing discussion about modern climate change and recent weather patterns and events will take place throughout the course.
-Students will be expected to complete quantitative problem sets, read scientific journal articles, complete a research project and participate in the class discussions.
+Students will be expected to complete read scientific journal articles, complete (quantitative-based) short assignments complete a research project and participate in the class discussions.